ministryofjustice/hmpps-book-a-video-link-ui/README.md

 This environment variable can be set in a variety of ways:
  - The local .env file - for local running.
+ - The feature.env file - to take effect for Cypress tests.
+ - The values-xxx.yaml files - for deployment into other environments.
+ - (The preferred way) in the Kubernetes secret `feature-toggles` which exists in all environments.

+Other feature switches can exist, for temporarily enabling or disabling features under development.

+`FEATURE_PROBATION_ONLY_PRISONS="BXI,FDI"`

+Would prevent any courts from booking into either prison listed, but would allow these prisons to be set to active in the prisons table, and allow room decoration features to be used.
+The prison can be considered active, but only probation teams can book or view/amend bookings.
+Court users will not see bookings into these prisons.

+When no prisons are set in the `probation-only prisons` list, then the environment variable should be set to null or not set at all.

+This environment variable can be set in a variety of ways:
+- The local .env file - for local running.
+- The feature.env file - to take effect for Cypress tests.
 - The values-xxx.yaml files - for deployment into other environments.
 - (The preferred way) in the Kubernetes secret `feature-toggles` which exists in all environments.

 Other feature switches can exist, for temporarily enabling or disabling features under development.

 ### Dependencies